OpendataCH/playbook/README.md

 Most changes can be made in the file `vars.yml`.
-Commit and push your changes to [GitHub](https://github.com/OpendataCH/playbook) and [Travis CI](https://travis-ci.org/OpendataCH/playbook) will execute the following command which applies the changes to the server:
+Commit and push your changes to [GitHub](https://github.com/OpendataCH/playbook) and [GitHub Actions](https://github.com/OpendataCH/playbook/actions) will execute the following command which applies the changes to the server:

 ```